sakopqiu/fe_misc/SEO.md

 A: You might argue that since the full HTML content is returned by SSR's server, the Javascript files inside it seems redundant.
 Actually, for SSR pages, most of the code logic happens on the server side while some code logic can only be executed on the client side.
 Another reason is that Javascript files also registers event handlers on the fly, without which the users cannot interact with the web page.

-Q: Well, what shall we do for TTCX?
-A: The new home page as well as the partner profile related pages(Partner list page, Partner Detail page) will be SSR pages.
-In that sense, in the near future, those pages will be searchable on Google.
-Other pages in TTCX will be using CSR and should not be searchable on Google.
-For example, you will not want the project list page or project detail page for a specific advertiser to show up on Google's SERP.

 Q: Any recommended frameworks?
 A: Next.js and Gatsby for React and Nuxt.js for Vue.